There is no better way of understanding your customers than seeing the world through their eyes.

 How do you plan a customer journey map project?

 A journey map is quite a complex project that requires detailed and careful planning.
-As with any other research studies, we started it by thinking about the questions we were trying to answer and the deliverables we will be created by the end.
+As any other research studies, we started it by thinking about the questions we were trying to answer and the deliverables we will be creating by the end.

 Here are a few steps we followed when creating the customer journey map: